 Schedule a pre-proposal consultation with an Institute faculty consultant to discuss your initial ideas.
 This saves you from developing a proposal that doesn’t align with the Institute's mission or that is not fundable.
 Your pre-proposal consultation may be face-to-face, by phone, or via Zoom.
 Only faculty who have met the deadline above will be considered for full-proposal submission.

 Schedule your consultation before the deadline!
-Please review the “What we can fund” and “What we cannot fund” sections below before your consultation.
+Before your consultation, please review the “What we can fund” and “What we cannot fund” sections below.

 After your pre-proposal consultation, please send to your Schreyer consultant a brief (<300 words) paragraph (not a proposal!) describing the project as you currently envision it.
 The description should include why it is innovative within your teaching context and/or its potential for transforming teaching and/or student learning.

 On or before Friday, March 29, 2019, the Schreyer Institute will send all pre-proposal descriptions to campus and college administrators for initial review.
 Administrators will determine which projects they would like to see developed into full proposals.
 (The Schreyer Institute typically funds only one or two projects from each campus or college.)

 Submit a fully developed proposal through the web portal provided in the selection notification message by May 28, 2019.